 - PRESS & REVIEWS

-Pheasant Island is an uninhabited islet 200m long by 40m wide in the River Bidasoa.
+One of the most important places in the Pyrenees, from a historical point of view, is Pheasant Island.
+This is a tiny, uninhabited islet 200m long by 40m wide in the River Bidasoa.
 Flowing into the Atlantic, the river separates the French town of Hendaye on its northern bank from the Spanish Irun opposite.
 The islet is in the middle.
 From 1 February to 31 July it is Spanish; for the rest of the year it is French.

 The islet’s status as a condominium (shared between the two countries) commemorates the signing of the Treaty of the Pyrenees in 1659.